FatherDivine/Powershell-Scripts-Public/Javier-SquidProxy/README.md

 #

 3.)
-If using the PS Module form, define the computers you wish to deploy and type:
+If using the PS Module form, define the computers you wish to deploy and type: <br>

 Invoke-Command -ComputerName $PCList -ScriptBlock {Enable-Proxy}

+<br><br>
-We could also wrap that into separate jobs as well using aliases to make things look cryptic:
+We could also wrap that into separate jobs as well using aliases to make things look cryptic:<br>

 $PCList|%{icm $_ -ScriptBlock {Enable-Proxy} -AsJob}

+<br><br>
 The module is available here: https://github.com/FatherDivine/Powershell-Scripts-Public/tree/main/Modules/Javier-SquidProxy)

+<br><br>
 Lastly, you can check the Proxy Status (if enabled/disabled) by navigating to C:\Windows\Logs\Proxy\
 and reading the "ProxyStatus.txt" file.
 This shows if It's enabled or disabled, as well as the date & time it last was.
-If this is a remote PC, you can do something like the below from File explorer:
+If this is a remote PC, you can do something like the below from File explorer:<br>

 \\PCHostname\c$\Windows\Logs\Proxy to open the folder and read the logs.